siddhimore415-design/codeAlpha-task/Task 2/README.md

-ales Dashboard (Power BI) Overview
+sales Dashboard (Power BI) Overview

 This project is an interactive Sales Dashboard created using Power BI to analyze sales performance, profit trends, customer behavior, and product insights from 2020–2025.